milos-pujic/cypress-cucumber-e2e-tests/README.md

 After everything is up and running you will have Restful Booker Platform available at `http://localhost`.

-## Local Kubernetes Environment with minikube
+## Local Kubernetes Environment with minikube's kubernetes

 Before you proceed, you should setup and start minikube using [this guide](./docs/minikube-setup.md).